j-fischer/js-mock/README.md

 When testing a module or file, the best way is to define a set of global mocks using the `watch()` function, which can be shared between the test cases.
-All mocks created inside the factory function will be added to the current test context and can be verified with a single call to `JsMock.assertIfSatisfied()`.
+All mocks created inside the factory function will be added to the current test context and can be verified with a single call to `JsMock.assertWatched()`.

     var mockFunction1, mockFunction2;
     JsMock.watch(function () {